IsWladi/Gittory/README.md

 - This plugin doesn't have default keymaps.
 - This plugin needs to be initialized with the 'setup' function.

-### Optional dependencies
-Gittory does not depend on other plugins to function.
-However, for enhanced visual notifications, you might consider complementing it with [notify.nvim](https://github.com/rcarriga/nvim-notify) for rich, customizable notification popups or with [fidget.nvim](https://github.com/j-hui/fidget.nvim) while mainly a tool for LSP status notifications, can be repurposed to serve as a minimalist notifier for Gittory events, offering a subtle notification experience.

 ### Installation with lazy.nvim
 ```lua
 return{